From the books:

 more to fat loss and health than “calories in/calories out.”
 Unfortunately,

-this myth that the human body—complex, vibrant, and dynamic—works the same way
+this myth that the human body—complex, vibrant, and dynamic—works as simply as

-as a dime store calculator, has pervaded the national
+a dime store calculator, has pervaded the national conversation about health

 and weight for decades.
 And where has it gotten us?
 I’ll tell you where:

-saddled with levels of obesity, diabetes, heart disease, dementia, mood
+saddled with levels of obesity, diabetes, heart disease, dementia, depression, mood

 disorders, and other health issues unprecedented in human history.